-- The AUM School of Nursing clinical uniform of black/white scrubs is required. - Maintain a quiet, respectful atmosphere while in the NRC remember to be considerate of your peers. - The validation schedule will be sent to your student email/blackboard prior to your scheduled time.
-You may be asked to wait in another room until you are called to start. - Seek clarification of questions prior to scheduled skills validation. - Students are expected to come to validations prepared. - Unless otherwise instructed, arrive 30 minutes prior to your scheduled skills validation to organize thoughts, plan care, research medications, do any calculations and gather supplies. - Be ready to actually begin the skills validation at the scheduled appointment time. - Any major schedule conflicts must be submitted via email to the Course Coordinator as soon as possible emergencies that require absence from the skills lab will be considered on an individual basis. - The assigned validation time is a clinical component and the same policies apply (tardy, absences, etc.). - After validation students are responsible for removing supplies in a timely manner so that the next student may begin on time. - Students are responsible for bringing their own supplies to each scheduled validation.
-This includes having your rubrics pre-printed and handed to validation instructor when validation begins. - Invasive procedures can only be performed on manikins. - Students are responsible for all posted information related to skills validation. - The student's lab performance will be evaluated on a numerical basis from the skill evaluation rubrics. - DO NOT discuss the validation scenario with any other students.
+- The AUM School of Nursing clinical uniform of black/white scrubs is required. - Maintain a quiet, respectful atmosphere while in the NRC remember to be considerate of your peers. - The validation schedule will be sent to your AUM email/blackboard prior to your scheduled time.
+You may be asked to wait in another room until you are called to start.

+- Seek clarification of questions prior to scheduled skills validation. - Students are expected to come to validations prepared. - Be ready to actually begin the skills validation at the scheduled appointment time. - Any major schedule conflicts must be submitted via email to the Course Coordinator as soon as possible emergencies that require absence from the validation will be considered on an individual basis. - The assigned validation time is a clinical component and the same policies apply (tardy, absences, etc.). - After validation students are responsible for removing supplies in a timely manner so that the next student may begin on time. - Students are responsible for bringing their own supplies to each scheduled validation.
+This includes having your rubrics pre-printed and handed to validation instructor when validation begins. - Invasive procedures can only be performed on manikins. - Students are responsible for all posted information related to skills validation. - The student's lab performance will be evaluated as indicated on the skill validation rubric. - DO NOT discuss the validation scenario with any other students.